alpha-fi/clp-contracts/docs/nearswap.md

 We want to assure economy-safe conditions in NEARswap protocol, hence we will put lot of effort to make a solid incentives scheme before shipping any yield farming mechanism.

 ### Summary

+The big raise and severe fall of speculative yield farming and gov tokens during the 2020 Summer only prove that the market doesn't have fundamentals for a sustainable economy.
+Project don't show to have long term economical value, rather they are building a ponzi scheme (sometimes not intentionally).

 Most of DeFi is currently money out of the air, with arguable utility provided.
 IMHO, a good, AMM protocol doesn't need any governance.
 Market should decide about strategies.
 If you have better strategy, you modify a smart-contract code, deploy it and let users decide to move the funds.
 No need for governance tokens.
 And in fact I prefer an AMM without governance because I can trust it.